 The main Extension of Stay (it’s wrong to call it a visa) is the EB, commonly known as ‘business extension.’
 You can obtain 1, 3, 6, and 12 month extensions, but please note that only the 6 and 12 months are multi-entry.
 To obtain a 1 or 3-month extension, you need to show a valid work permit.
 To obtain the 6 or 12 month, you also need to show a current letter of employment.
 This has to be stamped, and the company/business employing you has to be registered with the Ministry of Commerce.
 All non-tourist visas require a supporting letter when requesting an EOS and it must be signed and fingerprinted.
 Note however this is not a statutory declaration and does not require an embassy stamp.
 A 12-month extension should cost you around $280/290 through a good agent like Call Kim.

 Next up is the EG extension, commonly known as the ‘looking for work’ extension.
 There are 1, 3, and 6 month options, but only the 6 month one is multi-entry.
-A letter with details of the type of work looking for, and other details of your proposed employment is required, although exact details of this are still unclear due to lack of information provided by the authorities.
-At time of writing (October 2018) people have been able to obtain a 2nd 6-month EG, but only by leaving the country, re-entering on an ordinary visa, then extending to EG again.
+A letter written by yourself with details of the type of work you are looking for, along with the date, your name, contact details, your thumbprint, and other details of your proposed employment is required, although exact details of this are still unclear due to lack of information provided by the authorities.
+At time of writing (December 2018) people have been able to obtain a 2nd 6-month EG, but only by leaving the country, re-entering on an ordinary visa, then extending to EG again.
 Those 2nd ones are due to expire in November, so only then will we see if a 3rd EG is possible.
 If and when you find a job, you have to leave the country, re-enter on an ordinary visa, then change to EB.
 There have been some reports of being able to change in-county if you already have your work permit.
 A 6 month EG extension should cost around $160.

 The ER, or retirement extension, is a popular but confusing option.
-The official age for ER is 55, and only requires a formal request letter.
+The official age for ER is 55, and requires you to write a request letter offering details about the proposed retirement, along with the date, your name, contact details, and your thumbprint.
 However, if you are under 55, then you can apply, but with a few more hoops to jump through.
 For a start, all supporting documents must be very strong.
 You need to show you have funds to live on – though unlike other countries there is no figure set for this – and if you have any form of official retirement documents, they will be required too.
 What has also been accepted as ‘proof’ is a statutory declaration undertaking that you will not work while in Cambodia.
 Be aware though, it may not be possible to switch back from an ER extension.
 We know of some who have tried and failed, but as with many things here, a different agent may be able to do it for you.

 The ES (student extension) is one that is not often used by adults (children of families living here and attending school require one though), but it does exist if anyone plans on studying in Cambodia.
 To get an ES, you need; a letter of enrolment from the school you are attending, proof of finances (whether self-funded or on a scholarship), a receipt from the school confirming you have paid your fees, a copy of the school’s incorporation certificate from MoC, copy of the school’s patent tax from GDoT (these latter two documents are to prove that the school is legally registered), and certificate of residence from your local sangkat office.
 You have to fill in an application form from the DoI, and the fee for a 6 month ES is $100.
 Your school should assist you with this process if you are having difficulty.